jt14den/swc-tt-lecture-notes/11-load.md

 >In the etherpad, write down as many words from the list as you can.
 Compare to other members of the group.
 What words are remembered the most?

 * most ppl have found they only remember 5-7 words
-* don't worry if you remember less - amny factors influence working Memory
+* don't worry if you remember less - many factors influence working Memory
 * there are techniques to improve working membor

 ## Strategies For Memory Management